 You need to be boss of your budget

 Sorting out your budget needs to be your first lesson.
+For a full guide to sorting your budget, see Student Budgeting Planner.
 Your student loan is paid into your bank account in three instalments at the start of each term.
 So it might seem like you've loads of cash to splash in freshers' week... but you haven't.
 That money needs to last the whole term, so spend it wisely.

 Knowing how much income you'll have is essential – without this your budget will be nonsense.
 You'll need to work out how much cash you have coming in, including your student loan, any grant, any cash from parents and any work income.